A plasma cutter with a built-in air compressor is a game changing technology, especially for a small shop.

 They’re great for sheet metal and bodywork, even heavy steel for frames.

 One drawback to plasma cutters is the need for high-pressure air.
-A serious compressor that can deliver this kind of pressure for a long time is expensive.

 However, some plasma cutters have air compressors built-in.